Lost in Translation: Critical response

 In his review for The New York Observer, Andrew Sarris called the film "that rarity of rarities, a grown-up romance based on the deliberate repression of sexual gratification ... when independent films are exploding with erotic images edging ever closer to outright pornography, Ms. Coppola and her colleagues have replaced sexual facility with emotional longing, without being too coy or self-congratulatory in the process."
 USA Today gave the film three and a half stars out of four and wrote that it "offers quiet humor in lieu of the bludgeoning direct assaults most comedies these days inflict".
 Times Richard Corliss praised Murray's performance: "You won't find a subtler, funnier or more poignant performance this year than this quietly astonishing turn."
 His performance has been likened to the sardonic persona of W.C.
 Fields.

 In his review for The Observer, Philip French wrote: "While Lost in Translation is deeply sad and has a strongly Antonioniesque flavour, it's also a wispy romantic comedy with little plot and some well-observed comic moments."
 In The Guardian, Joe Queenan praised Coppola's film as "one of the few Hollywood films I have seen this year that has a brain; but more than that, it has a soul."
 Rolling Stones Peter Travers gave it four out of four stars and wrote: "Before saying goodbye, they whisper something to each other that the audience can't hear.
 Coppola keeps her film as hushed and intimate as that whisper.
 Lost in Translation is found gold.
 Funny how a wisp of a movie from a wisp of a girl can wipe you out."
 J. Hoberman, in his review for the Village Voice, wrote: "Lost in Translation is as bittersweet a brief encounter as any in American movies since Richard Linklater's equally romantic Before Sunrise.
 But Lost in Translation is the more poignant reverie.
 Coppola evokes the emotional intensity of a one-night stand far from home—but what she really gets is the magic of movies".

 Praise was also offered for Johansson's performance as Charlotte; Rooney commented that she "gives a smartly restrained performance as an observant, questioning woman with a rich interior life", and Turan added that Johansson "makes what could have been an overly familiar characterization come completely alive".

-Lost in Translation was listed as a best film of 2003 by numerous critics.
-Roger Ebert added it to his "great movies" list on his website.
-Director Quentin Tarantino included Lost in Translation in his list of top 20 films released since 1992, when his career as a filmmaker began.
-It has since been commonly ranked by critics as one of the greatest films of the 2000s and 21st century.
-(Note: Attributed to multiple sources.)